nickfargo/fl/README.md

 #### sort

-Sorts the contents of a finite logical sequence, as directed by a pure function `comparator` if provided, or by `compare` otherwise.
-Nested sequences are compared by
+Sorts the contents of a finite, homogeneous logical sequence, as directed by a pure function `comparator` if provided, or by `compare` otherwise.
+Elements of the sequence which are themselves sequences are compared by recursively comparing the respective elements of both nested sequences.

 ```js
 Sequence().sort( comparator )